akkartik/mu/Readme.md

 **Taking Mu for a spin**

 Mu is currently implemented in C++ and requires a unix-like environment.
-It's been tested on ubuntu 14.04 with recent versions of gcc and clang, but should work with earlier versions going quite far back.
-It has no other dependencies that aren't taken for granted in unix.
-In spite of needing C++ it uses no advanced features and is designed to eventually bootstrap using an assembler written directly in machine code.
-Currently you build it like so:
+It's been tested on ubuntu 14.04 on x86, x86\_64 and ARMv7 with recent versions of gcc and clang.
+Since it uses no recent language features and has no exotic dependencies, it should work with most reasonable versions, compilers or processors.

+Running Mu will always recompile it if necessary:

   ```shell
   $ cd mu
   $ ./mu
   ```

-Running mu will always recompile it if necessary.
-In this case it has no other work to do, so it'll show you a hopefully helpful message after it's done compiling.

 As a sneak peek, here's how you compute factorial in Mu: